frypatch/The-Price-of-Remembering/book/CHAPTER_07.md

 I opened my mouth to respond, but Elodin wasn’t waiting.

 “A Name,” he said, “is more than truth.
 It is balance.
 It is connection.
 It is weight.
-It is the thing beneath all things."
+It is the thing beneath all things.”

 He paused then, looking straight at me, eyes bright and sharp.
 “If you pull too hard on one thread,” he said.
 He gestured, and a breath of wind moved through the room.
 It came light as a whisper, brushing against my cheek.

-“Everything comes undone."
+“Everything comes undone.”

 The air thickened.
 I could feel it winding tighter around me, impossibly heavy.